TheCSir/HumanVSMonsters_Game/README.md

 The map is dungeon based made from hexagon tiles.
 A player exists on a tile.
 And each tile cannot contain more than one player.
 The map will be made from different rooms connected by passages where the players search for each other and battle.
 The players are spawned randomly in the map at the beginning of each game.
+The size of the map can be modified in between the size of 10x10 to 15x15.
 Since the tiles are hexagons, there are six movements allowed:

 1-	North